pyrocms/pyrocms-docs/content/general/getting-started/pyrocms-versions.md

+# PyroCMS Versions

 PyroCMS is in constant active development, so it helps to know a little bit about how PyroCMS is developed from a version number standpoint.

 ## The Latest Stable Version

-The button on the [home page](http://www.pyrocms.com) will always download the latest stable version.
+The download button on the [home page](http://www.pyrocms.com) will always download the latest stable version.
 The latest stable release is the last version that the PyroCMS community has tested and stamped out as many bugs as possible in.

 ## Beta Versions